50 Car Expressions and Idioms That Shape the English Language

 19. Down the road

-This can be illustrated by the following sentence: "I am steadily accruing a size-able pension pot.
+The following sentence can illustrate this: "I am steadily accruing a size-able pension pot.
 Down the road, this will enable me to retire in comfort."

 20. All roads lead to Rome